Your Guide to Profitable Buy-to-Let Investments

 Challenges of Buy-to-Let Investments

-- Maintenance and Repairs: Regular maintenance is essential to retain tenant satisfaction but can increase expenses.
+Maintenance and Repairs: Regular upkeep is essential to protect the property’s value and maintain tenant satisfaction but can increase annual expenses, especially in older buildings.

 .jpg)